braindynamicslab/demapper/docs/source/tutorial2.rst

-Tutorial 2: Running multiple Mappers
+Tutorial 2: Running Mappers in batch
 =====================================

 In this tutorial, we will show how to run the Mapper algorithm from the command line.
 We will use the same data as in Tutorial 1, the trefoil knot dataset.